zeroledger/web-app/EVMCLIENTS_DUAL_WALLET.md

 ### 2. Fallback Behavior

-If `embeddedClientOptions` is not provided, `embeddedClient()` returns the same instance as `externalClient()`.
+If `embeddedClientOptions` is not provided, `embeddedClient()` returns the same instance as `primaryClient()`.
 This maintains backward compatibility when user hasn't linked an external wallet.

 ```typescript
 _initEmbeddedClient() {